-Non-criminalization may extend to other prostitution-related offenses, "including soliciting, inducing, enticing or procuring another to commit an act or offense of prostitution," if the minor can prove he or she was coerced into the criminal behavior.
-However, placing the burden on the victim in this way causes the provision to function more like an affirmative defense, rather than non-criminalization.
+Non-criminalization may extend to other prostitution-related offenses, "including soliciting, inducing, enticing or procuring another to commit an act or offense of prostitution," but the minor victim must prove he or she was coerced into the criminal behavior.

 W. Va.
 Code Ann. §§ 61-14-8, 61-14-7.